site15/my-dashboard/README.md

 The repository includes a GitHub Actions workflow that automatically builds the Android APK and uploads it as an artifact.

+## Vercel Integration

+The web application is deployed to Vercel, which is configured to automatically listen for changes and redeploy the site whenever changes are pushed to the repository.
+Vercel has a native integration with Neon for database connectivity.

+## Database Migrations

+Database migrations are generated based on changes to the Prisma schema and applied from the local developer's computer.
+Migrations must be applied locally by the developer and are not automatically applied by Vercel during deployment.

 ## Deploying to Vercel

-This project can be deployed to Vercel.
-Vercel has a native integration with Neon, making it easy to connect your database:
+To deploy this project to Vercel:

 1. Connect your GitHub repository to Vercel
 2. During the setup process, Vercel will automatically detect the environment variables